DOWRIGHTTV/dnxfirewall/README.md

 - [+] Compile python-netfilterqueue for your current architecture/distro (link below).

         - ensure name is netfilter.so and placed in the dnxfirewall/netfilter folder
+	- NOTE: in the future this step will be wrapped into the deployment script

 - [+] Compile dnx_iptools/binary_search.pyx for your current architecture/distro.